ericmjl/essays-on-data-science/docs/people-skills/hiring.md

     is a second order indicator of attention to detail.

 ## Scientific Knowledge

+??? summary

+    Scientific knowledge is important in our roles because it lubricates communication with scientists
+    and enables us to follow along in scientific discussions.
+    For junior candidates,
+    this may mean having a solid understanding of at least one domain of science, while senior candidates should have knowledge of multiple domains.
+    Familiarity with the experiment design process is also important, as data scientists in some fields may need to work with experimental scientists.
+    To assess scientific knowledge,
+    an interviewer might ask a candidate to describe a scientific experiment they helped to design and evaluate their response using a rubric that considers the candidate's understanding of the backing theory for the experiment, the level of detail provided about the experiment, and the limitations of the experiment design.

 Because we are a team that works with scientists, we also need to ensure that our candidates can communicate with scientists,